 Locally managed tablespaces can have either uniform extent sizes, or variable extent sizes that are determined automatically by the system.
-When you create the tablespace, the uniform or
+When you create the tablespace, the uniform or autoallocate (system-managed) option specifies the type of allocation.

 For system-managed extents, Oracle determines the optimal size of extents, with a minimum extent size of 64 KB.
 This is the default extent size for permanent tablespaces.